foundata/guidelines/ansible-style-guide.md

   * Two task blocks.
   * Host and include blocks.
 * Use a single space to separate Jinja2 template markers from variable names or expressions.
+* Break up lengthy Jinja templates into multiple templates when they contain distinct logical sections.
+* Avoid Jinja templates for generating text and semi-structured data, not for creating structured data.

 Refer to [`ansible-style-guide-example.yml`](ansible-style-guide-example.yml) for a more detailed example of proper spacing and other best practices.